-Rick Comley, Jr. joined the USHL in a full-time capacity in June 2010.
-He was instrumental in launching the USHL Player Development initiative to help identify and evaluate prospects of the USHL.
-As the League's top scout, he attends tournaments and events to evaluate young talent throughout the U.S., while also educating both players and parents about the opportunities available in the USHL.
-Comley also helps conduct the USHL Prospect Combines, a first of its kind player showcase of on-ice competition and off-ice testing for the League's future stars.
+Hofmann joined the USHL in August 2013 as he focuses on a lead role with USHL Player Development to help identify and evaluate prospects for the League.
+He serves as the USHL’s top scout, attending tournaments throughout the United States to see young talent while also educating players and parents about the opportunities available in the USHL.
+He also helps conduct the USHL Player Combines and showcase events hosted by the League throughout the year.

 Senior Advisor of Hockey Operations

 Dave Siciliano rejoined the USHL in 2011, making a return to a league where he left his mark as one of the best coaches USHL history.
-He spent 15 seasons behind the bench and ranks second all-time in coaching victories (522), one of just three USHL coaches to reach the 500-win milestone.
+He spent 15 seasons behind the bench and ranks third all-time in coaching victories (522), one of just four USHL coaches to reach the 500-win milestone.